leftymitt/other-peoples-money/md/01-our-financial-oligarchy.md

 investments expire or are changed and the proceeds must be reinvested.
 A large part of all life insurance surplus and reserves are invested in bonds.
 The aggregate bond investments of these three companies on January 1, 1913, was
 $1,019,153,268.93.

 It was natural that the investment bankers should seek to control these never-failing reservoirs of capital.
-George W. Perkins was Vice President of the New York Life, the largest of the companies.
-While remaining such he was made a partner in J. P. Morgan & Co., and in the four years preceding the Armstrong investigation, his firm sold the New York Life $38,804, 918.51 in securities.
-The New York Life is a mutual company, supposed to be controlled by its policy-holders.
-But, as the Pujo Committee funds 'The so-called control of life insurance companies by policy-holders through mutualization is a farce" and "its only result is to keep in office a self-constituted, self-perpetuating management."
+George W. Perkins was Vice-President of the New York Life, the largest of the companies.
+While remaining such he was made a partner in J. P. Morgan Co., and in the four years preceding the Armstrong investigation, his firm sold the New York Life $38,804,918.51 in securities.
+The New York Life is a mutual company, supposed to be controlled by its policy holders.
+But as the Pujo Committee finds "the so-called control of life insurance companies by policy-holders through mutualization is a farce" and "its only result is to keep in office a self-constituted, self-perpetuating management."

 The Equitable Life Assurance Society is a stock company and is controlled by
 $100,000 of stock.
-The dividend on this stock is limited by law to seven per cent.; but in 1910 Mr. Morgan paid about $3,000,000 for $51,000, par value of this stock, or $5,552.35 a share.
-The dividend return on the stock investment is less than one-eighth of one per cent. ; but the assets controlled amount now to over $500,000,000.
-And certain of these assets had an especial value for investment bankers; — namely, the large holdings of stock in banks and trust companies.
+The dividend on this stock is limited by law to seven per cent.; but in 1910 Mr. Morgan paid about $3,000,000 for $51,000, par value of this stock, or $5,882.35 a share.
+The dividend return on the stock investment is less than one-eighth of one per cent.; but the assets controlled amount now to over $500,000,000.
+And certain of these assets had an especial value for investment bankers;-namely, the large holdings of stock in banks and trust companies.

 The Armstrong investigation disclosed the extent of financial power exerted through the insurance company holdings of bank and trust company stock.
 The Committee recommended legislation compelling the insurance companies to dispose of the stock within five years.
 A law to that effect was enacted, but the time was later extended.
-The companies then disposed of a part of theu" bank and trust company stocks; but, as the insurance companies were controlled by the investment bankers, these gentlemen sold the bank and trust company stocks to themselves.
+The companies then disposed of a part of their bank and trust company stocks; but, as the insurance companies were controlled by the investment bankers, these gentlemen sold the bank and trust company stocks to themselves.

 Referring to such purchases from the Mutual Life, as well as from the Equitable, the Pujo Committee found:

-"Here, then, were stocks of five important trust companies and one of our largest national banks in New York City that had been held by these two life insurance companies.
-Within five years all of these stocks, so far as distributed by the insurance companies, have found their way into the hands of the men who virtually controlled or were identified with the management of the insurance companies or of their close allies and associates, to that extent thus further entrenching them."
+> "Here, then, were stocks of five important trust companies and one of our
+> largest national banks in New York City that had been held by these two life
+> insurance companies.
+Within five years all of these stocks, so far as
+> distributed by the insurance companies, have found their way into the hands
+> of the men who virtually controlled or were identified with the management of
+> the insurance companies or of their close allies and associates, to that
+> extent thus further entrenching them."

 The banks and trust companies are depositaries, in the main, not of the people's savings, but of the business man's quick capital.
 Yet, since the